Back to search result Previous Next

 Origin in PRC Pharmacopoeia: Diospyros kaki L. f.
 (PRC Pharmacopoeia)

-Origin (other sources): Diospyros kaki L. f.
+Origin in unofficial sources: Diospyros kaki L. f.

 Use: Medicinal